-b) was processed to ensure the inactivation of Trichinella larvae in accordance with the recommendations of the Codex Alimentarius (under study).
+b) was processed to ensure the inactivation of Trichinella larvae in accordance with the Codex Guidelines for the control of Trichinella spp. in meat of Suidae (CAC/GL 86-2015).

 Recommendations for the importation of meat or meat products of domestic equids has been produced in accordance with the Codex Code of Hygienic Practice for Meat (CAC/RCP 58-2005);